tarwn/lessthandot-hugo/blogs/content/posts/2009-07-01-dynamic-column-names-and-fields-in-ssrs.md

 type: post
 date: 2009-07-01T16:26:57+00:00
 ID: 492
-excerpt: 'I had no choice but to do work with creating dynamic column headings and dynamically determine what field in my dataset should go where in a report today.
-Since this is the second time I’ve gone through this exercise and knowing the lack of information&hellip;'
+excerpt: I had no choice but to do work with creating dynamic column headings and dynamically determine what field in my dataset should go where in a report today.
+  Since this is the second time I've gone through this exercise and knowing the lack of information
 url: /index.php/datamgmt/datadesign/dynamic-column-names-and-fields-in-ssrs/
 views:
   - 70469